MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMSecurityRole.md

 ```

 ## DESCRIPTION

-The **Import-CMSecurityRole** cmdlet imports a security role that was exported from another Configuration Manager hierarchy.
+Use this cmdlet to import a security role from an XML file.
+The XML was previously exported from Configuration Manager.
+You can use this export/import process to backup custom security roles, or copy them between separate hierarchies.

+For example, you develop a custom security role in a lab environment.
+Export this new role from the lab hierarchy, and then import it into the production hierarchy.

+For more information on security roles and permissions, see [Fundamentals of role-based administration in Configuration Manager](/mem/configmgr/core/understand/fundamentals-of-role-based-administration).

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).